heathhenley/heathhenley.github.io/content/posts/where-we-went-mallorca.md

 ![picasso plates](/mallorca/picasso_plates.jpg)
 There's probably a ton more to do in Soller, but we didn't spend much time there that day.
 Let me know we missed for next time!

+# That's it!
+That's all we got up to in Mallorca.
+If you have any questions, or suggestions for what should do next time, let me know!